 The solid waste in composting toilets can be dumped into a garbage bag and disposed of in a trash can.
 Because everything is separated, you should only have to dispose of solid waste every few weeks for two people.
 Composting peat moss or coco coir comes in bricks that can be broken down and mixed with distilled water when getting the toilet ready for the next round of use.

-Great For Camper vans, Not Campsites
+Great For Camper vans and RVs, Will Not Work At Campsites

 In our opinion, composting toilets make a great alternative for RVs or campervan conversions.
 They are not good for campsites because they are not portable and require electricity and ventilation.
 That said, composting toilets are environmentally friendly and easy to use once installed.